 advice is to treat it like a rattlesnake: Do not disturb it; back

 The uncertainty is over how the Act affects amateur fossil hunters engaged in casual collection of common invertebrate fossils.
 My best read of the current state of regulations is that it is legal for rock hounds to collect a reasonable number of invertebrate fossils for personal study on National Forest or BLM land.
 However, it's always a good idea to be mindful of those who will come after you, and interpret "reasonable" conservatively, restricting yourself to a few choice specimens that you don't have to excavate for.
-If your fossil collecting involves large boxes or the use of a shovel, you're probably over the line.
+If your fossil collecting involves large boxes or the use of excavating equipment, you're over the line.

 The paleotopography map for the Madera Formation is shown below.

 This map shows that there was still high terrain in the Sierra Nacimiento in the late Pennsylvanian, with a sizable ancestral range to the north and a much smaller ancestral range to the south.
 These are fairly unambiguous; the Madera Formation is thick and distinctive everywhere else, but in these areas the next younger formations, the Abo and Cutler Formations, rest directly on Precambrian rocks.
 Geologists G.H.
 Wood, Jr., and S.A.
 Northrop, who surveyed the area for the U.S. Geological Survey in 1946, first recognized that the Sierra Nacimiento was high ground during the Pennsylvanian based on their observations of the Permian beds.
 This ancient uplift is known as the Penasco uplift, and indications are that the ground here began rising in the early Pennsylvanian, during the deposition of the Sandia Formation.

 Some Madera Formation beds in the San Pedro Mountains were clearly deposited close to an ancient uplift.